toughIQ/fishnet/README.md

 * Available for
   - Linux on Intel, AMD, and ARMv8 CPUs
   - Windows on Intel and AMD CPUs
-  - OS X on Intel (and AMD) CPUs
+  - OS X on Intel (and AMD) CPUs, upon request
-* Will max out the number of configured CPU cores
+* Will max out the configured number of CPU cores
 * Uses about 64 MiB RAM per CPU core
 * A small amount of disk space
 * Low-bandwidth network communication with Lichess servers